EightX API Documentation

 | notify_low_credits | Register a webhook URL to fire when credits drop below a threshold.
 Fires immediately if already below.
 1-hour cooldown prevents spam. |

 notify_low_credits tool is how agents manage their own budget.
 Register once, get notified autonomously.
 No human polling required.
-The webhook fires from Railway (162.220.232.234) with User-Agent: EightX-Webhook/1.0.
+The webhook fires from agnt8x platform infrastructure (AWS, api.eightx.app) with User-Agent: agnt8x-webhook/1.0.
+Verify the User-Agent and the signed payload rather than allow-listing an IP — the platform runs on autoscaling infrastructure with no fixed egress address.

 A2A Protocol — Agent-to-Agent